symfony/symfony-docs/cookbook/templating/PHP.rst

 --------------------

 More often than not, templates in a project share common elements, like the well-known header and footer.
-In Symfony2, we like to think about this problem
+In Symfony2, this problem is thought about
 differently: a template can be decorated by another one.

 The ``index.html.php`` template is decorated by ``layout.html.php``, thanks to